KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/chapter_the_elder_scrolls.md

 *	Hermaeus Mora teaches the burden of knowledge
 *	Nocturnal teaches that the path of shadow is still a path toward truth

-In your book’s metaphysics, these become:
+In this book’s metaphysics, these become:

 Archetypal currents of the Source— expressions of the One in polarized forms.